 Step 9.
 Slide the metal plate and the paper gasket up and off the driveshaft to access the lower water pump housing.
 Inspect the lower housing for cracks or excessive corrosion, and discard it for a new one if necessary.

 Step 10.
-Install a new gasket over the lower water pump housing, and install the metal plate.
+Install a new gasket over the lower water pump housing, then install the metal plate.

 NOTE: The plate has small ridges that must be placed downward into the lower housing's channels.

 Step 11.
 Reinstall the woodruff key by placing it into its slot and hammering it back into place.

 NOTE: Be careful not to damage the paper gasket on the lower water pump housing, and make sure the woodruff key is parallel with the driveshaft once it's back in place.

 Step 12.
 Grease the driveshaft and the inner core of the impeller with marine grease, and slide the new water pump impeller down over the driveshaft.

 NOTE: Make sure the notch in the underside of the impeller is seated over the woodruff key as you slide it down against the metal plate.

 Step 13.
 Grease the inside of the metal cartridge insert.
 Place the cartridge on top of the impeller and rotate the driveshaft clockwise while pressing the cartridge down over the impeller.

 NOTE: It's very important that you rotate the driveshaft clockwise so the impeller fins are turned in the correct direction within the cartridge.

 Step 14.
 Reinstall the upper water pump housing and the four 12mm bolts and tighten them.